-When the idea of starting a fashion label was just that, an idea, I made a conscious decision to do things a little differently.
+When the idea of starting a fashion label was just that, an idea, we made a conscious decision to do things a little differently.

 The difference you do see is in the way we market our clothes.
 We're the first brand to photograph on every size that we sell.
 Plus, we don't just pay lip service to diversity.
 Our campaigns feature women of different ages, colour, ability and beliefs.

 What you don't see is just as important.
 We absolutely do not want to contribute to the global glut of fashion which contributes to tonnes of waste every year.
 We produce considered collections in small quantities, made in Australia to last.